eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the RuntimeManager receives a `WorkloadOperation` containing a workload with unfulfilled dependency conditions, the WorkloadScheduler shall put the workload operation into a waiting queue.
+When the RuntimeManager receives a `WorkloadOperation` containing a workload with an unfulfilled inter-workload dependency, the WorkloadScheduler shall put the workload operation into a waiting queue.

 Rationale: The workload shall only be started when its inter-workload dependencies are in the desired configured state.